- About Us

 Clinical-track faculty are eligible for advancement after a minimum of five years of employment, full or part time.

 Recommendation materials for the advancement of non-tenure-eligible faculty are due from the colleges to the Office of the Senior Vice President and Provost on March 1.
 Candidates should check with their departments to be aware of earlier college-level submission deadlines.

 Advancement dossier materials

 Advancement materials submitted by candidates to their departments for review may vary by college and discipline.
 However, it is expected that candidates provide an advancement dossier that aligns with their Position Responsibility Statement (PRS) and that demonstrates the quality and effectiveness of their work (e.g., student evaluations of teaching, peer evaluation of teaching, sample course syllabi, advising accomplishments, list of publications or grants, clinical caseload, etc.).
 These advancement materials should be reviewed at the department level.
 The candidate’s dossier should be prepared in accordance with the college’s guidelines or advancement template.
 Each candidate’s advancement dossier should contain the following materials:

-- Cover sheet.
+- Cover sheet (DOC, 33KB).
 The standard university cover sheet is to be completed by the department for each case and forwarded with the candidate’s materials.